refined-bits/refinedbitspodcast.com/_posts/2015-02-14-at-the-hackathon.md

 #### Frederick's Beatbox Calculator (00:29:27)

 Frederick combined his love for math and sweet beats to create a basic calculator that builds up a drum loop as you enter your operands and operators.
 While he admits it's not very useful, it was very fun to build and learn from.

-He may be adding it to his now created [github account](https://github.com/FR3DIII) in the future!
+He did end up creating a GitHub account.
+[Check it out!](https://github.com/FR3DIII)

 #### Team Miranda (00:33:48)